 The Revenge Seeker publicly escalates an interpersonal conflict to Facebook to embarrass the person who has wronged them.
 (If only I had a photo of the guy who almost ran me off the bike path today…)

 10. The Birthday Phantom

-While we’re all likely some of these people some of the time, it’s the relentless, consistent theme that will make your friends hide you and take you off their referral lists.
-Don’t be THAT person!
+While we’re all likely some of these people some of the time, it’s a constant, consistent theme that will make your friends hide you and take you off their referral lists.
+Don’t be that person!

 Updated July 2019

 © 2015 – 2019, Donna Svei.
 All rights reserved.